 The first step to increasing website conversion and guest engagement is to reassure visitors and provide them with a smooth booking experience.
 By including Price Match on the booking engine, North Star Hotel was not only able to create price transparency by showing they were offering the best available rate compared to OTAs, but also gave users an extra incentive to book by automatically matching rates in the case of price disparities.

 Another tool employed is the Save your search feature.
-With this function, those users interested in the property would be able to easily save their booking search, and receive a personalised email with the details and a link to return to the website and continue their booking when they were ready to do so.
+With this function, those users interested in the property would be able to easily save their booking search and receive a personalized email with the details and a link to return to the website and continue their booking when they were ready to do so.

 Smart Notes – Targeted Messaging